🚀

 Upgrading the specific resources (CPU, RAM, Disk) of an existing server node.

-• Zero Code Changes: Usually requires no changes to how the application is written.
+• Zero Code Changes: Usually requires no changes to application logic.

 • Low Complexity: No need for complex load balancing or distributed data management.

-• Hardware Ceiling: There is a physical limit to how much a single machine can be upgraded.
+• Hardware Ceiling: Physical limits on how much a single machine can grow.

-• Single Point of Failure (SPOF): If that one "supercomputer" fails, the entire application goes offline.
+• SPOF: If that one "supercomputer" fails, the entire app goes offline.

 ⚠️